 For most domestic properties this is typically 4mm Clear.
 For larger patio door units over 2 m2 it is advisable to order 6mm glass as large sheets of 4mm glass may bow during the toughening process.

-A selection of pattern glass is also available for any obscure bathroom or door units required, these will always be the outer pane.
+A selection of patterned glass is also available for any obscure bathroom or door units required, these will always be the outer pane.
+However, the unit can be reverse fitted so your patterned pane is on the inside of the property.

 The overall thickness of the unit you require will determine the cavity thickness required.
 For example a 4mm Clear Outer / 16mm Spacer Bar - Cavity / 4mm Softcoat Inner would create an overall unit thickness of 24mm.